adriansebastiann/ProgramareAvansata/Laborator6/readme.md

 * - [x] A control panel for managing the game.
 This panel will contain the buttons: Load, Save, Exit ,etc. and it will be placed at the bottom part of the frame.

 ![image](https://user-images.githubusercontent.com/79217003/161378389-385f6920-51cb-4b87-b560-80e7b7f5454c.png)

+## &#9745; Homework
+* - [x] Create the object oriented model.
+* - [x] Initialize the game by generating random sticks and place them on the board.
+Implement either direct or retained mode for drawing the game board.
+* - [x] Implement the logic of the game.
+When the player execute a mouse pressed operation, a stone must be drawn at the mouse location: red or blue depending on whose turn it is.
+Validate the move, according to the game rules.
+Determine the winner of the game.
+* - [x] (+0.5p) Export the current image of the game board into a PNG file.
+* - [ ] (+0.5p) Use object serialization in order to save and restore the current status of the game.